 The next time you return to that venue or boat, you will have an easy refresh before practice and can quickly appraise any new teammates of what to expect.

 Buy a beer for someone or go out of your way to help someone, especially at clubs, sail lofts and boatyards.
 Simple acts of kindness open the door to making friends in the sport and industry.

-Sometimes the favor is returned in a cross on the race course or with sail setup, advice on maintenence issues down to borrowing tools, spare sheets or fittings.
+Sometimes the favour is returned in a cross on the race course or with sail setup, advice on maintenance issues down to borrowing tools, spare sheets or fittings.

 Sometimes it’s returned as an invitation to sail a Wednesday night social race or can lead to racing a bigger regatta or event at some time in the future.

 Make your commitment to the sport known and don’t be afraid to follow up.

 If you have a positive work ethic when the going gets tough and the willingness to own up to your mistakes, you will get called.